Codeception/Codeception/docs/07-AdvancedUsage.md

 ?>
 ```

-This way you can easily control what tests will be executed for which environments.
+This way you can easily control which tests will be executed for each environments.

 ### Depends Annotation